bswck/runtime_generics/README.md

 The library does three things:
 * makes it possible to retrieve the type arguments passed to the generic class at runtime before the class was instantiated;
-* supports basic instance/subclass checking of runtime generic classes.
+* supports basic instance/subclass checking of runtime generic classes;
 * given a parametrized generic class (generic alias), it makes every class method use generic alias `cls` instead of the origin class.